 - Velcro openings for seatbelt use

-I won the argument with Brandon about harnesses vs car seats (for now).
-I bought one of these travel harnesses from Top Dog for the dogs to wear while traveling.
-At first I was concerned that the dogs would hate them because I couldn’t imagine them loving being attached to the seatbelt but since they are accustomed to wearing harnesses while being on the leash (as pictured) they didn’t seem too bothered by it.
-Plus, the seatbelt actually goes through a loop (like a leash) attached to the harness so I don’t think it feels much different to them.
-When you get to your location, the loop comes detached and you can attach the leash for a walk.
-Definitely worth it!
+I also bought harnesses for the dogs to wear while traveling.
+At first, I was concerned that the dogs would hate them because I couldn’t imagine them loving being attached to the seatbelt but since they are accustomed to wearing harnesses while being on the leash they didn’t seem bothered by it.
+The seatbelt goes through a loop (like a leash) attached to the harness and when you get to your location, the loop comes detached and you can attach the leash for a walk.
+Worth it!

 It has made traveling with the pups, even just a quick trip to PetSmart, so much easier!
 My car stays clean, the dogs are safe, and everyone is happier out of the crate.